LMLAus/STAT1006/README.md

 Synopsis:
 - Cheats sheets for STAT1006 Non-Parametric Inference and Regression
-- Plus cheat sheet for R and R Markdown
+- Cheat sheet for R and R Markdown, with and without code chunks
+- Assignment for unit

 Warning:
 - Not intended for use by others